-For 2023, the Board reviewed an internal benchmarking analysis of director compensation using the same comparator companies referenced in the discussion of executive compensation.
+For 2024, the Board reviewed an internal benchmarking analysis of director compensation using the same comparator companies referenced in the discussion of executive compensation.
 Based on this study, the Board determined that the cash component of compensation remain unchanged and a long-term incentive award, in the form of stock options and Deferred Share Units ("DSUs"), would be appropriate.
-This year, the long-term incentive awards granted also considered member contributions during 2022 as the Corporation was in blackout for most of the year and was unable to issue stock option or share-based incentive awards pursuant to the Corporation's Blackout Policy.
+This year, due to cash flow, director fees were accrued from July through December and DSUs were granted in 2025 to cover these accruals.

 Compensation for Directors who are not also officers of the Corporation ("outside directors") is comprised of a monthly cash retainer of \$2,083.33.
-The independent Lead Director of the Board receives a monthly cash retainer of \$833.33; the Chair of the Audit Committee also receives a monthly cash retainer of \$833.33; and, the Chair of the Compensation and Corporate Governance Committee receives a monthly cash retainer of \$416.67.
+The independent Lead Director of the Board also receives a monthly cash retainer of \$833.33; the Chair of the Audit Committee also receives a monthly cash retainer of \$833.33; and the Chair of the Compensation and Corporate Governance Committee also receives a monthly cash retainer of \$416.67.
 Outside directors may annually elect to receive DSUs in lieu of their cash retainer compensation.
-During the year ended December 31, 2023, no outside directors made such an election.
+During the year ended December 31, 2024, all outside directors made the election and such DSUs were granted in January, 2025.

-In addition, each outside director is eligible to receive share-based compensation in the form of DSUs and stock options ("Options") of the Corporation.
-See the "Director Compensation Table" and "Outstanding Equity Awards for Directors" below for details of discretionary stock options and DSUs granted to the Corporation's non-executive directors as part of their annual compensation for the 2023 financial year.
+In addition, each outside director is eligible to receive share-based compensation in the form of stock options ("Options") of the Corporation.
+See the "Director Compensation Table" and "Outstanding Equity Awards for Directors" below for details of discretionary stock options and DSUs granted to the Corporation's non-executive directors as part of their annual compensation for the 2024 financial year.